abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 True to its name, `sort` sorts lines from stdin or a file.
 It's important to note that, by default, `sort` sorts character by character from the beginning on the string.
-This can be problematic when sorting numbers.
-Luckily, `sort` comes with the `-n` flag which sorts numbers.
+This can be problematic when sorting numbers, where 55 would come before 60 but after 100.
+Luckily, `sort` comes with the `-n` flag which sorts strings by their value.

 ### Examples
 **Sorting without -n flag.**